The top 20 coffee machine makers you should know about.

 3… Entrepreneurial gadget style coffee machine brands

 Ok, we’re talking about a new portable way of making an espresso here.
-In some ways it might look like a bit of fun in the serious coffee world, but the world over really does rate Aeropress for its wee espresso maker – even if it seems impossible that you could get the best espresso from applying that pressure.
+Although it’s heavily debated whether these portable machines are producing a ‘real’ espresso here, because the pressure you can exert by hand may not be quite high enough to reach a purist’s level.
+So, in some ways it might look like a bit of fun in the serious coffee world, but the world over really does rate Aeropress for its wee ‘espresso’ maker – even if it seems impossible that you could get the best espresso from applying that pressure.
 Ooomph are one of it’s many competitors to look out for.

 Flair espresso maker

-Whilst being new, stylish, and portable, this totally hand powered coffee maker is also competing with the counter-top electric manual espresso machines.
+Whilst being new, stylish, and portable, this totally hand powered coffee maker has a large lever handle that allows you to exert more pressure, so this model is also competing with the counter-top electric manual espresso machines.

 20 great brands – but which coffee machines do they make ?